Provenance

 SourceMeaning

-extensionIngested through the end user's own LinkedIn session via our Chrome extension.
+extensionCaptured through the end user's own LinkedIn session via the LinkFetch Chrome extension.
 User is principal.

 fetched_at

 ISO-8601 timestamp (UTC) of when the underlying record was captured.
-For cached rows this is the original capture time, not the cache hit time.
+For cached rows this is the original capture time, not the cache hit time — so freshness math works the same on a cold and a warm read.

 freshness_days